1964 – The High Numbers play the Florida Rooms in Brighton

 1995 – Ringo Starr’s All-Starr Band, featuring John Entwistle on bass, play in Boston, Massachusetts at Harborlights

-1997 – The Who play the Riverport Amphitheatre in Maryland Heights, Missouri
+1997 – The Who begin their 1997 U.S. tour playing the Riverport Amphitheatre in Maryland Heights, Missouri

 2000 – Shel Talmy surprises everyone by putting the original three-track tapes he produced with The Who in 1965 on auction at ebay.com.
 The opening bid is $500,000 with a reserve price of $1 million.
 It fails to get any bids but begins the process that ultimately leads to the release of My Generation: Deluxe Edition, mixed from the tapes, in 2002.